Judiciary of France: Criminal

 For petty misdemeanors like most traffic violations, suspected offenders may either plea nolo contendere and pay a set fine amount (amende forfaitaire) or contest the charge in court.
-The court may then find the defendant innocent or guilty, but if found guilty, they are liable to be sentenced a higher fine.
+The court may then find the defendant innocent or guilty, but if found guilty, they are liable to be sentenced to pay a higher fine.

-Organization
+Organization of the courts

-At the basic level, the courts can be seen as organized into:
+Under the system of jurisdictional dualism in France, courts are organized into two main divisions (ordres):